alvindn2/cs122b-spring20-project4-android-example/README.md

 This is an example Android project to demonstrate how to:

 - Change between Android Activities
-- Make RESTful HTTP requests
+- Make RESTful HTTPS requests
 - Maintain cookies and sessions
 - Use ListView with custom row layout